authorityab/OpalMind/packages/api/docs/health-monitoring.md

 ## Overview

 The health monitoring feature provides comprehensive status checks for Matomo API connectivity, cache performance, and service dependencies.
-This enables proactive monitoring and troubleshooting of the MatoKit service.
+This enables proactive monitoring and troubleshooting of the Opalytics service.

 ## API Endpoint